utdata/rwdir/docs/08-tidy.md

 Then we have to give it the **range of columns** that we want to gather.
 You can define those in different ways.

 The first method is a number range of the columns, starting in order of the columns in the data frame.
-So, for our example above, the range is `2:4`.
+So, for our example above, we want the second, third and fourth column, so we use the range `2:4`.

 ![Name the range](images/tidy-name-range.png)

-Or, we could supply those column names in several other ways, like by their column names:
+Or, we could supply those columns in other ways, like by their column names:

 ![Range as column names](images/tidy-name-namerange.png)